-I’m happy to share how we’re giving back, not to boast, but to encourage you to find a way to do something special with your kids too.
+I’m happy to share how we’re giving back through Operation Christmas Child, not to boast, but to encourage you to find a way to do something special with your kids too.
 I’ve found that I cannot just talk to my kids about serving or being compassionate.
 Forcing them into something doesn’t work.

 My actions speak louder than my words.

-Serving together as a family and sharing past and present service projects I’ve done make the difference.
-My kids still talk about the playground that Daddy “helped build”, Gramom volunteers at the local library, Grandad works with Special Olympics, I run a volunteer tutoring program at a Title I school.
+Serving together as a family and sharing past and present service projects we’ve done make the difference.
+My kids still talk about the playground that Daddy “helped build”, Gramom volunteers at the local library, Grandad works with Special Olympics, I run a volunteer tutoring program.
 We don’t have to teach them about giving, they are experiencing it through our daily lives.

 Some people are fearful that they will have to spend too much of their own money to participate in service projects.
-Amazingly enough, we were able to do the majority of our box by “shopping our house”.
-I try to collect things when I find them on sale.
+Amazingly enough, we were able to fill the majority of our Christmas shoeboxes by “shopping our house”.
+I also try to collect items when I find them on sale.

-School Supplies (notepads, scissors, crayons, pencils)- from my stash of deals from August
+- School Supplies (notepads, scissors, crayons, pencils)- from back-to-school sales in August

-Soap – from our excess of buying bulk at Sams Club
+- Soap – from our excess of buying bulk

-Plastic Shoe Box - already had, great for children to reuse
+- Plastic Shoebox – already had, great for the children to reuse, click here.

 When I first told my kids that they’d be sharing from their excess things, they pouted.
 I wish I could say they were thrilled, but they weren’t.
-I still collected by digging through my stash and purchasing the socks.
+I started making my stash and purchasing the socks.
 Then we started to pack.
 There was still room in the box….

 We went on the Operation Christmas Child website.
 There we watched Scotty McCreery pack his boxes and deliver them (click here) to the Dominican Republic.
 I cried.
 The boys started running through the house grabbing more things – balls, toothbrushes, small stuffed animals, and soap.
 We filled the boxes to the brim!

-Our church is collecting the boxes this year.
-We were informed that as much as the kids love the toys and candy, they really appreciate the socks (to keep them from disease) and school supplies.
+Our church is collecting the shoebox gifts this year.
+We were informed that as much as the kids love the toys and candy, they really appreciate the socks (to keep them protected from disease) and school supplies.

-We’re also tracking our boxes.
+We’re also tracking our Christmas shoeboxes.
 We can’t wait to see where they end up!

 Looking to see if you can participate in your area?
 Click here.
-The national collection week is November 12-19.
+Every year there is a collection the third week in November.

 Let our actions speak louder than our words.

 I’d love to know how you are giving back this holiday season.
-It may be for a toy drive, Scouting for Food, donations to Hurricane Sandy victims, or something local.
-Please share in the comments.
+It may be for a toy drive, Jingle Bell Book Shop, Scouting for Food, donations to natural disaster victims, or something local.
+Let’s do give back!